redtexts/texts/debord_wolman_1956_users_guide_detournement.md

 - Debord, Guy
 - Wolman, Gil J.
 date: 1956
 description: Debord and Wolman's text on *Détournement*, explaining what it is and how it's done, published in *Les Lèvres Nues*.
 This version is from <http://www.bopsecrets.org/SI/detourn.htm>, translated from the original [French article](http://sami.is.free.fr/Oeuvres/debord_wolman_mode_emploi_detournement.html).
 An alternative translation can be found [here](http://www.cddc.vt.edu/sionline/presitu/usersguide.html).
-All footnotes were added by *Bureau of Public Secrets*.
+All footnotes were added by Bureau of Public Secrets.
 keywords: Détournement
 ...